sylhare/sylhare.github.io/_posts/2021-03-25-Run-type-on-strap-jekyll-theme-locally.md

 ```

 However, we won't be using it to avoid any weird issues.
 We'll use `rbenv` to install our own ruby version.
-This way we will be able to select which version we want to use and set as _default_ in our terminal.
+This way we will be able to select which ruby version by default we want to use in the terminal.

 ```bash
 # Install rbenv and ruby-build